petersandqvist/Github-finder/README.md

-# Project based on a tutorial on YouTube.
+# Project based on a tutorial on YouTube by Brad Traversy.
+A small app build with React that lets you search for any GitHub user and check out his public information.
+This app uses the Context API for state management.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts